veracode-research/solr-injection/README.md

 `GET /solr/db/select/?q=31337&wt=xslt&tr=../../../../../../../../../../../../../../../../../usr/share/ant/etc/ant-update.xsl`

-It could lead to remote code execution if an attacked has ability to upload a custom XSL file using the above-mentioned XXE or other vulnerability.
+It could lead to a remote code execution if an attacked has ability to upload a custom XSL file using the above-mentioned XXE or another vulnerability.

 ### 6. \[CVE-2017-3163] Arbitrary file read via path traversal attack in ReplicationHandler
 **Target Solr version**: <5.5.4 and <6.4.1